 The bill establishes new regulations for county and school libraries regarding access to sexually explicit materials by minors.
 It defines "children's section" and "sexually explicit material," and mandates that no sexually explicit materials be accessible in the children's sections of public and school libraries.
-Libraries are required to catalog and store such materials in sections designated for individuals aged eighteen and older.
+Libraries are required to catalog and store such materials in areas designated for adults aged eighteen and older.
 Additionally, the bill outlines a process for residents to challenge the presence of sexually explicit materials in these sections, including the establishment of forms for challenges, a review process, and a timeline for decisions.
 Failure to comply with these requirements by August 1, 2026, will result in a civil penalty of $500 per day.

 Statutes affected: